The Unknown Ajax: A comedy of class consciousness

+There's been no dragoons stationed thereabouts this while back, and no manner of good gin there had been for Clotton – him as is his lordship's head groom – tells me that they'd got so that they took every bush for a boggart, and reet laughable it was one night when a couple of 'em – nobbut ignorant lads! – came sticklebutt into t'Blue Lion, frining and faffling that there was a flaysome thing jangling round t'Dower House, and wailing fit to freeze t'blood in a body's veins.

 The gist of either narration is more or less clear, but the full meaning can only be gained from the specialist vocabularies and dictionaries where the author had collected these expressions in the first place.
 Far from being rare, performances such as those above come thick and fast, including as they do as a third level the contemporary argot of the gentry between themselves.

 A fourth level of comedic social differentiation is manifested in the jockeying for predominance between servants, especially in the case of the two valets Crimplesham and Polyphant, who castigate each other in the politest manner but with the most malign intentions.
 Crimplesham achieves a triumph in manoeuvring his nephew into the service of the new heir, even though it means a step down in his order of precedence.
 Polyphant turns the tables by attending his master, Claud, with fervent protestations of loyalty, and shutting Crimplesham out of the room during Hugo's masterly deception of Lieutenant Ottershaw.
 The same stratagem allows Claud a similar opportunity to shine: not in the continuing contest between himself and his elegant older brother throughout the book, but in the field of melodrama, squeamishly playing the role of the victim of a loutish ambush.

 The loser in this conflict is Ottershaw who, after all, has correctly detected the prime mover of the local free trader gang and is in the right in attempting to arrest him.
 That the lieutenant is outwitted by the coming together of a frivolous aristocratic family generally at odds with each other, but also in a position to overturn any legal challenge the Preventive Land Service may direct against them, is a social injustice, however true it is to its time – and possibly in line with the heavily taxed author's own sympathies at the moment of writing.